pluuto19/mandelbrot-set/README.md

 ## Mandelbrot Set
-Generating the mandelbrot-set using CUDA C
+Generating the mandelbrot-set using CUDA C (Proof of Concept in Python)